 Where Does Asti Come From?

 Asti comes from the region of Piedmont in Northern Italy.
-The Asti DOCG is a protected nomination.
 Only sparkling wine that comes from one of 52 communes in the provinces Asti, Alessandria, and Cuneo can carry this name.
+This region is a protected appellation with DOCG status which only the best Italian wines have.

 City of Calosso in the Asti Region

-Carlo Gancia produced Asti for the first time in the 1870s.
+Carlo Gancia was the first to produce Asti in the 1870s.
 He studied winemaking in Champagne and aimed to create a beverage similar to the famous French sparkling wine.
 He copied the traditional Champagne method by fermenting his wine twice: first in tanks, and afterward in bottles.
 As he used the Italian varietal Moscato Bianco for this purpose, he named his first wines “Moscato Champagne”.

-Today, Asti has a better reputation.
-However, it still isn’t a serious competitor to Champagne in terms of quality.
+Today, it still isn’t a serious competitor to Champagne in terms of quality.
 Nevertheless, it’s popular all around the world and one of the most-exported sparkling wines of Italy.

 How to Serve Asti